testcontainers/testcontainers-java/docs/supported_docker_environment/continuous_integration/gitlab_ci.md

 # GitLab CI

-## example with docker.sock
+## Example using Docker socket
-If you have your own docker runner installed, and you have `/var/run/docker.sock` mounted in the gitlabrunner.
+This applies if you have your own GitlabCI runner installed, use the Docker executor and you have `/var/run/docker.sock` mounted in the runner configuration.

-See below for example configuration for your own docker gitlab runner:
+See below for an example runner configuration:
 ```toml
 [[runners]]
   name = "MACHINE_NAME"